ufs-community/uwtools/docs/sections/user_guide/cli/drivers/esg_grid.rst

 Examples
 ^^^^^^^^

-The examples use a configuration file named ``config.yaml`` with content similar to:
+The examples use a configuration file named ``config.yaml`` with contents similar to:

 .. highlight:: yaml
 .. literalinclude:: ../../../../shared/esg_grid.yaml